Veterinary/Animal Health Technician

 Amount of Education Required for Careers Related to Veterinary/Animal Health Technician

 Some degrees associated with veterinary/animal health technology/technician and veterinary assistant may require an advanced degree, while others may not even require a bachelor’s in the field.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to veterinary/animal health technology/technician and veterinary assistant have obtained the following education levels.